pvtl/style-guides/php/README.md

 Control structure syntax ({} vs : endif)
 -----------

-PSR doesn't recommend which control structure syntax to use.
 It's best to be consistent with the framework you're using.

-As a general rule (for consistency's sake):
+However as a general rule, we:

  - Always use the standard syntax (curly braces)
- - If you've got a deep nest of curly braces, consider refactoring, or use comments to monitor what each closing brace is for (eg. `} // end if - VIPs`)
+ - If you've got a deep nest of curly braces __1)__ consider refactoring or __2)__ use comments to monitor what each closing brace is for (eg. `} // end if - VIPs`)
  - When mixing HTML and PHP, use the alternative syntax

 Examples: